 Thank you for your question - we will get back to you the soonest.

 And also remember that you can bookmark all your favourite innovations to your profile page for later use or for sharing them with the colleagues.

 Arun Kapur, 5 Areas for Development Creator

-The Royal Academy, a Bhutanese boarding school that largely teaches economically vulnerable students, has developed a holistic curriculum focusing on 5 Areas of Development.
+The Royal Academy, a residential school in Bhutan, has developed a holistic curriculum focusing on the 5 Areas of Development.
 Each area is given equal weighting and the interconnection between all areas is emphasised.

 Cerebral development (the academic area) teaches communication, comprehension, critical thinking and curiosity to enhance academic learning.